tshenolo/flask-webp-to-png/README.md

 # Flask WEBP to PNG Converter

-This is a simple Flask web application that allows users to upload a WEBP file and get a PNG file in return.
+A self hostable Flask web application that allows users to upload a WEBP file and get a PNG file in return.
 The application uses Pillow (PIL fork) to handle the image conversion.

 ![screenshot](screenshot.png)